Klaus Diederichs

-Klaus Diederichs has been Head of European Investment Banking at JP Morgan Chase & Co. from April 2004 to 2014.
-Mr. Diederichs served as Director of Credit Services of Capital Market, Institutional Restructuring Unit, Risk Management and Credit Risk of Dresdner Bank Luxembourg S.A.
+Klaus Diederichs was the Head of European Investment Banking at JP Morgan Chase & Co. from April 2004 to 2014.
+Mr. Diederichs served as Director of Credit Services of Capital Market, Institutional Restructuring Unit, Risk Management, and Credit Risk at Dresdner Bank Luxembourg S.A.
 He serves as a Director of JPMorgan Cazenove Limited.

 Education

 Dietrich graduated from the University of Mannheim with a degree in business administration.